MEbiz Real Estate Insider – Risky Business? Due Diligence Hints for Bidding at a Foreclosure Auction

 Know a property being foreclosed, or see the signs and advertisements for foreclosure actions?
 They are everywhere.
 It is important to do your homework before bidding.
 Bid confidently by doing some pre-auction investigation.

-- Maine has two methods of foreclosure – a power of sale (the court is not involved, primarily commercial properties), and a civil action foreclosure (there is court order, primarily residential properties).
+- ME has two methods of foreclosure – a power of sale (the court is not involved, primarily commercial properties), and a civil action foreclosure (there is court order, primarily residential properties).

 - Start by attending some foreclosure sales – they are “public” sales and generally open to the public to observe.